When you find a barn you have to stop for a photo with the Mitsubishi . Photo: Scotty ReissEclipse Cross

 Related: 2019 Mitsubishi Outlander PHEV: An SUV With All the Right Stuff

-Priced to Compete, Too
+Priced to Compete

-Starting at about $24,500 and topping out at about $34,000 including destination charges, this 1.5L 4 cylinder turbo AWD with 152 horsepower packs a lot of details for the price.
+Starting at about $24,500 and topping out at about $34,000 including destination charges, this 1.5L 4-cylinder turbo AWD with 152 horsepower packs a lot of details for the price.

 For Eco mode, push a button on the console under the climate control panel.
 Our test model also included a heated steering wheel, a must in Michigan winters.